This post may contain affiliate links. Please read our disclosure policy.

 Silicone Bakeware

 What we love about silicone is that when it is used as bakeware, no butter or other fat is required to grease the molds.
-However, silicone molds are not always the best option for everything you could bake.
-Chef Ludivine prefers to use silicone molds to bake very small cakes, cupcakes, muffins, cookies, macarons, or french soft biscuits like genoise and ladyfingers.
+However, silicone molds are not always the best option for everything you can bake.
+Chef Ludivine prefers to use silicone molds to bake very small cakes, cupcakes, muffins, cookies, macarons, or French soft biscuits like genoise and ladyfingers.

 Recommended Silicone & Aluminum Bakeware